neonkore/waypipe/README.md

 * libffi
 * libgbm (from a recent version of mesa)
 * scdoc (optional, to generate a man page)
+* sys/sdt.h (optional, to provide static tracepoints for profiling)
 * ssh (runtime, OpenSSH >= 6.7, for Unix domain socket forwarding)

 [0] [https://mesonbuild.com/](https://mesonbuild.com/)